-Based on the project design, several templates and materials have been created and yet under active usage, e.g. templates for slides, deliverables and milestones, set of basic slides, templates for social media posts, stand-up, general project information (digital version) or giveaways.
+Based on the project design, several templates and materials have been created and are yet under active usage, e.g. templates for slides, deliverables and milestones, set of basic slides, templates for social media posts, a roll-up, general project information (digital version) and giveaways.